db0/godot-card-game-framework/README.md

 ### Demonstrations

+#### Card Manipulation buttons

+Hover over the card to reveal its manipulation buttons.

 #### Targeting

 Right-click and hold on a a card to begin dragging a targeting arrow.
 Release right-click on top of a card to target it.
-A print will inform you of the target name and container

 #### Attachments